unicode-org/message-format-wg/spec/syntax.md

    strongly directional characters.

 > [!IMPORTANT]
-> Always take care **not** to add a bidi controls and mark
+> Always take care **not** to add bidirectional controls or marks
-> where they would be semantically significant:
+> where they would be semantically significant
+> or where they would unintentionally become part of the _message_'s output:
 > - do not put them inside of a _literal_ except when they are part of the value,
 >   (instead put them outside of _literal_ quotes, such as `<LRM>|...|<LRM>`)
 > - do not put them inside quoted _patterns_ except when they are part of the text,